souravrs999/License-Plate-Recognition/README.md

 | 320x320 |    106    |

 I couldn't get Openalpr to build on colab.
 With ocr FPS will tank ~10fps

+Added numba to optimize the inference loop a little bit its not much but its something there was a bit of a perfomance boost for me  while running in an Intel Pentium N3710 especially in nms from 278avg to 177avg.

+If you are much more familiar with numba you can help by optimizing it much more if possible i dont own a GPU currently so cant test anything out.

 #### Todo